Relative Calabi-Yau structures and ice quivers with potential: A Darboux theorem for relative Calabi--Yau structures

-where $i$ runs through the vertices and $\alpha$ through the arrows of $Q$.
+where $\alpha$ runs through arrows of $Q$.
 Two cycles of the same length of $Q$ are {\em cyclically equivalent} if they only differ by a rotation.
-A {\em potential} $W$ on $Q$ is a formal $k$-linear (possibly infinite) combination of cyclic equivalence classes of cycles which are of length at least $3$.
-For each arrow $\alpha$ of $Q$, we have the {\em cyclic derivative} $\del_{\alpha}$ which sends the class of a cycle $p$ to
+A {\em potential} $W$ on $Q$ is a formal (possibly infinite) $k$-linear combination of cyclic equivalence classes of cycles which are of length at least $3$.
+For each arrow $\alpha$ of $Q$, we have the {\em cyclic derivative} $\del_{\alpha}\colon kQ/[kQ, kQ]\to kQ$ which maps the class of a cycle $p$ to

-The {\em Jacobian algebra} associated with the quiver with potential $(Q,W)$ is the quotient of the completed path algebra associated with the quiver $Q$ by the closure of the ideal generated by the cyclic derivatives $\del_{\alpha}W$, where $\alpha$ runs through the arrows of $Q$.
+where $u$ and $v$ run through paths in $Q$.
+The {\em Jacobian algebra} associated with the quiver with potential $(Q,W)$ is the quotient of the completed path algebra $kQ$ by the closure of the ideal generated by $\del_{\alpha}W$, $\alpha \in Q_1$.
 We consider $Q$ as a graded quiver concentrated in degree $0$.
-If $d$ equals $1$ and $Q_1$ is empty or $d$ equals $2$ or $3$, let $\ol{Q}$ be the graded quiver obtained from $Q$ by adding an arrow $\alpha^*\colon j \to i$ of degree $2-d$ for each arrow $\alpha\colon i \to j$ and a loop $t_i$ of degree $1-d$ at each vertex $i$.
-The {\em $d$-dimensional Ginzburg dg algebra} associated with the quiver with potential $(Q,W)$ is the completed dg path algebra associated with the graded quiver $\ol{Q}$ with the differential given by
+If $d$ equals $1$ and $Q_1$ is empty, or $d$ equals $2$ and $W$ vanishes, or $d$ equals $3$, let $\bar{Q}$ be the graded quiver obtained from $Q$ by adding an arrow $\alpha^*\colon j \to i$ of degree $2-d$ for each arrow $\alpha\colon i \to j$ and a loop $t_i$ of degree $1-d$ at each vertex $i$.
+The {\em $d$-dimensional Ginzburg dg algebra} associated with the quiver with potential $(Q,W)$ is the completed dg path algebra $k\bar{Q}$ with the differential determined by

-where $\alpha$ runs through the arrows of $Q$.
-Notice that the homology of degree $0$ of the $2$-dimensional Ginzburg dg algebra is the preprojective algebra and the homology of degree $0$ of the $3$-dimensional Ginzburg dg algebra is the Jacobian algebra.
+where $\alpha$ runs through arrows of $Q$.
+Note that the homology of degree $0$ of the $2$-dimensional Ginzburg dg algebra is the completed preprojective algebra and the homology of degree $0$ of the $3$-dimensional Ginzburg dg algebra is the Jacobian algebra.

 An {\em ice quiver} $(Q,F)$ is a quiver $Q$ with a frozen subquiver $F$ (which is not necessarily full).
-The vertices, respectively the arrows, in $F$ are called {\em frozen vertices}, respectively {\em frozen arrows}, and the vertices, respectively the arrows, in $Q\setminus F$ are called {\em non-frozen vertices}, respectively {\em non-frozen arrows}.
+The vertices, respectively the arrows, in $F$ are called {\em frozen vertices}, respectively {\em frozen arrows}, and the vertices, respectively the arrows, not in $F$ are called {\em non-frozen vertices}, respectively {\em non-frozen arrows}.
 For a finite ice quiver $(Q,F)$, let $\tilde{Q}_F$ be the quiver obtained from $Q$ by adding an arrow $\alpha^*\colon j \to i$ for each non-frozen arrow $\alpha\colon i \to j$.
-The {\em relative preprojective algebra} associated with the ice quiver $(Q,F)$ is the quotient of the completed path algebra associated with the quiver $\tilde{Q}_F$ by the closure of the ideal generated by the
+The {\em completed relative preprojective algebra} associated with the ice quiver $(Q,F)$ is the quotient of the completed path algebra $k\tilde{Q}_F$ by the closure of the ideal generated by